wdavidw/phyla/hive/hcatalog/configure.coffee.md

         -Dcom.sun.management.jmxremote.rmi.port=#{options.env["JMXPORT"]} \
         """
       # migration: wdavidw 170904, this is really dirty, we should have only one property,
-      # usually, we should an object type where the value is a boolean to
+      # usually, we should have an object type where the value is a boolean to
       # activate/disactivate the key
       options.aux_jars_paths ?= []
       #adding defaults jars